bright/new-www/_posts/2017-10-31-working-with-ios-in-app-purchases.md

 As you have probably noticed, **setting up in-app purchases is arduous**.
 Yet it's worth investing time in a meticulous step-by-step configuration to avoid unnecessary unpleasantness during the process.

-By the way, do you know, that even if you follow these instructions, **your iOS app might be rejected?** [Follow this blog post to find out why](https://brightinventions.pl/blog/dont-let-your-ios-app-be-rejected/).
+By the way, do you know, that even if you follow these instructions, **your iOS app might be rejected?** [Check out this blog post to find out why](https://brightinventions.pl/blog/dont-let-your-ios-app-be-rejected/).